yumin-chen/git-next/docs/PRD-GitNext.md

 1. WHEN pushing to remote repositories, THE GitNext_System SHALL use standard Git protocol communication
 2. WHEN pulling from remote repositories, THE GitNext_System SHALL fetch and integrate changes using Git protocol
 3. THE GitNext_System SHALL handle Git packfile format for efficient data transfer
-4. THE GitNext_System SHALL support SSH and HTTPS authentication methods
+4. THE GitNext_System SHALL support HTTPS authentication methods for basic interoperability
-5. THE GitNext_System SHALL maintain compatibility with Git object formats (commits, trees, blobs, tags)
+5. THE GitNext_System SHALL maintain compatibility with Git object formats at import/export boundaries only
-6. WHEN interacting with Git servers, THE GitNext_System SHALL negotiate protocol versions appropriately
+6. WHEN interacting with Git servers, THE GitNext_System SHALL support essential protocol capabilities for clone/fetch/push operations

+#### Non-Goals for V1

+- SSH authentication support (deferred to later versions)
+- Advanced protocol negotiation features
+- Full Git protocol capability matrix

 ### Requirement 4: Operation Logging and Undo/Redo